 The NRF Big Show lived up to its name.
 It was big and at times overwhelming – sensory overload is more like it.
 With nearly 38,000 attendees, 800 exhibitors, and more than 200 sessions, it was difficult to find what’s most important to you and your retail business.
 As technology is playing a larger and larger role each year in the retail space, vendors are partnering to improve customer experience and personalize the shopping process.
 As speaker Rodney McMullen, Kroger CEO, discussed regarding the future of retail, “You can’t do it overnight.
-You have to figure out where you are trying to get to and who you are going to partner with to get there.”Once again, Celerant exhibited at the NRF show and this year unveiled its new Product Catalog which allows retailers to view and import thousands of retail products from within Celerant’s retail software.
+You have to figure out where you are trying to get to and who you are going to partner with to get there.”Once again, Celerant exhibited at the NRF show and this year unveiled its new product catalog which allows retailers to view and import thousands of retail products from within Celerant’s retail software.
 The Product Catalog is comprised of more than 2.5 Million products from over 75,000 well-known brands.
 Celerant has hit the ground running in 2019 and plans to add many more new partner integrations this year.
-Recent partners like MePOS (mobile point of sale solution) and made4net (warehouse, truck routing & delivery management) are some examples of Celerant’s commitment to business growth and efficiency.
+Recent partners like made4net (warehouse, truck routing & delivery management) are examples of Celerant’s commitment to business growth and efficiency.

 Key Takeaways from the NRF Show 2019